NCEA Level 2 English

 12ENV - English - Visual

 Students will study from a wide range of contemporary film, short film, documentaries and television series as a basis for developing their analytical and critical thinking skills.
 Short written texts are also explored.
-Students are supported in independent reading and inquiry assessments, and there will be the option of presenting a seminar to the class.
+Students are supported in independent reading and inquiry assessments, and they will present a seminar to the class.
 This UE Literacy course is designed so that student work may be applied to more than one assessment.
-In addition, students will have two externals to focus on at the end of the year.
+In addition, students will have three externals to focus on at the end of the year.

-Total Credits: 31 are available, some standards are optional.
+Total Credits: 31 are available, one standard is optional.

 12ENC - English - Classic to Contemporary